blueberrys/cc-blue-api/README.md

 pastebin run xQfeXVgj [apis..]

 Apis params should be names of additional api's to load.
-If any are not found, they will be downloaded.
+If any of them are not found locally, they will be downloaded.
-If none are provided, full api will be downloaded depending on the version, but only essentials will be loaded.
+If no parameters are provided, full api will be downloaded depending on the version, but only essentials will be loaded.
-Essential api's are loaded regardless, but can be included.
+Essential api's are loaded regardless, but can be included in the params.